hashicorp/terraform-provider-google/website/docs/r/dns_response_policy_rule.html.markdown

   in particular they override private zones, the public internet, and GCP internal DNS.
 No SOA nor NS types are allowed.
   Structure is [documented below](#nested_local_data).

+* `behavior` -
+  (Optional)
+  Answer this query with a behavior rather than DNS data.
+Acceptable values are 'behaviorUnspecified', and 'bypassResponsePolicy'

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.